tuyennt550/challenge-order-engine/README.md

 ## 8. Trade-offs and What Happens at Scale

-## Coupon Concurrency
+### Coupon Concurrency
-- Atomic DB update ensures safe redemption
+Atomic SQL update ensures safe redemption under concurrent requests.
-- Slight DB write overhead under high load
+Trade-off: introduces additional write load on the database under high traffic.

-## Promotion Engine
+### Promotion Engine
-- Linear execution cost based on number of rules
+Execution cost is linear based on the number of active promotion rules.
+Trade-off: more rules = higher computation per order calculation.

-## Optimistic Locking
+### Optimistic Locking
-- May cause retry under concurrent admin updates
+Prevents lost updates on concurrent administrative changes (e.g. promotions).
+In case of version conflict, updates fail and may require retry logic at application level.

-## Scaling Strategy
+### Scaling Strategy
-- Stateless services
-- Horizontal scaling supported
+The system is designed to be stateless, enabling horizontal scaling of service instances.
+Database becomes the main bottleneck under extreme load scenarios (especially coupon usage and order writes).

 ---